MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 ## Retrieve sessions, list sessions, and list jobs of sessions

-The following table shows the Python commands to get the list of all sessions and all jobs for a given Session.
+The following table shows the Python commands to get the list of all sessions and all jobs for a given session.

 |Command|Description|
 |---|---|